 "Esuna...!"
 I choke.

-The Stone shatters from my body into a pile of beautiful, glistening geodes, glittering with my sweat, crystals, and granite.
-Pumped by my success, I run at the cockatrice same as Ifrit would do.
+The Stone shatters from my body into a pile of beautiful, glistening geodes, glittering.
+Pumped by my success, I run at the cockatrice, same as Ifrit would do.
 Then I pick up Rob, who squeals, "Ohyeahbringiton," and throw the Bomb at that awful little bird.

-As Rob explodes on the cockatrice, I fear for a moment that I might've killed my friend.
+As Rob explodes on the cockatrice, I fear for a moment that I might've hurt my Bomb-friend.

 The cockatrice blinks charred eyes.
-Though it survived, I'm not sure if it's thrilled with the situation, considering its bare of every feather.
-The other two cockatrices balk at their featherless companion, then hurry off into the flatland yonder.
+Though it survived, I'm not sure if it's thrilled with the situation, considering its lost all its feathers.

 Ifrit and Shiva both beam at me as I stand over the featherless cockatrice and growl, "I wanted to make friends.
 I wanted to talk out our conflicts.
 Then you tried to turn me into a geode."